You can’t sell books. You can only bring your books to the attention of book buyers.

 One mistake new authors often make is that they select seven individual words, thinking that a keyword must be one word.

-This is not true at all.
-In fact, it is one of the most common mistakes new authors make.
+It is not true at all.
+It is one of the most common mistakes new authors make.

 Examples of search keywords